malvikasharan/APRICOT/FAQs.md

 ![alt tag](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_logo.png)

-Frequently asked questions
+##Frequently asked questions

 1) I installed APRICOT using pip and I am trying to test the software using the script run_example.sh.
 Why does it shows me error messages about the missing files?

 - APRICOT software contains the library and scripts to run the analysis, however it requires databases and tools to run the analysis.
-Although you o not need to install these resources to run an example (for testing purpose), but you still need a set of data to mimic these data sources.
-You can get these mimic datasets in the [gitHub repository](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) or download it from [Zenodo](https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip).
+Although you do not need to install these resources to run an example (for testing purpose), but you still need a set of data to mimic these data sources.
+You can get these example datasets in the [gitHub repository](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) or download it from [Zenodo](https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip).

 - The path for these files can be defined in the script run_example.sh using the variable `$DEMO_FILES`.